FCzajkowski/Particule/README.md

 # Particule Framework Documentation

+>[!WARNING]
+>Particule is in its early stages of development.
+It might have bugs and issues.
+If any occur, please create one in 'Issues'.
+>Thank you!

 ## Overview

 Particule is a Python web framework that brings React-like component architecture and declarative UI building to Python.
 It allows you to create interactive web applications using familiar React patterns while writing pure Python code.